10.2.1. Building Inheritance

 (a)(b)

 Implementing inheritance in C++.
-The C++ syntax that implements an inheritance relationship is part of the class specification.
+The C++ syntax implementing an inheritance relationship is part of the class specification.

 1. Actor is a subclass of Person - an Actor inherits all of the features of a Person